-Many of these beach areas offer snorkeling gear that you can rent if you wanted to continue using your new snorkeling skills.
+Many of these beach areas offer snorkeling gear for rent if you wanted to continue using your new snorkeling skills.

-You will also find countless restaurants in the area, as well as the best place for shave ice in Maui: Ululani’s Hawaiian Shave Ice.
+There are countless restaurants and food trucks in the area.
+It’s also where you’ll find the best place for shave ice in Maui: Ululani’s Hawaiian Shave Ice.

-This specific shave ice place was our favorite in Maui, and they have multiple locations, including one at the Hyatt Regency!
+This specific shave ice place was our favorite in Maui.
+They have multiple locations, including one at the Hyatt Regency!

-We had spent the majority of the day in the water snorkeling and hanging at the beach so we eventually drove back to the hotel to shower and clean up for dinner.
+We spent the majority of the day in the water, so we wanted to get back to the resort and clean up before dinner.

-The location is not the most convenient when staying in Kaanapali because it is actually near the airport, but I am telling you it is worth the drive.
+The location is not the most convenient when staying in Kaanapali (it’s actually back in Paia), but I am telling you it is worth the drive!